gorhill/uBlock/README.md

 <sup>Details of the benchmark available at <a href="https://github.com/gorhill/uBlock/wiki/Firefox-version:-benchmarking-memory-footprint">Firefox version: benchmarking memory footprint</a>.</sup><br>

-<sup><b>**</b> Important note: There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
-This affects *all* extensions.
+<sup><b>[1] Important note:</b> There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
+This affects <i>all</i> extensions.
 Keep this in mind when measuring Chromium's memory usage.
 In the benchmarks, I avoided opening the popups completely.</sup><br>

 #### CPU